TheJacksonLaboratory/CUP-AI-Dx/README.md

     --model inception \ # default is `inception` --models-dir "path/to/models" \ # default is `$(pwd)/models`
 ```
+Once finished, the primary classifier will predict the overall accuracy and top5 accuracy on the screen directly.
+You can also check by class performacne and confusion matrix in the auto-generated `output/` folder.

 ## Running the subtype classifier code